View Myron Piquet's Obituary on PostRegister.com and share memories

 Myron was born November 18, 1942, in Driggs, Idaho, to Martin William Piquet and Dove Mary Nickell Piquet.
 He was a beloved first born of three children and was a happy, resourceful child and youngster.
 He grew up and attended schools in Driggs and graduated from Teton High School.

-On April 9, 1966, he married Marilyn Jean Piquet in Council Bluffs, Iowa.
+On April 9, 1966, he married Marilyn Jean Kain in Council Bluffs, Iowa.
 Myron and Marilyn met at Grand Teton National Park where Myron was driving the tour bus at that time .
 A wonderful romance and a lifetime of love ensued.
 They made their home in Idaho Falls, Idaho, where Myron worked as a technician and mechanical repairman for Pepsi and Coke for most of his career.
-Marilyn passed away February 10, 2019, and he missed her terribly.
+Marilyn passed away November 24, 2018, and he missed her terribly.

 He was a member of The Church of Jesus Christ of Latter-day Saints.
 He loved spending time with his brother Laren and his family.
 He enjoyed traveling with his wife of 52 years in their motor home traveling to all corners of the United States.
 He loved to hunt and fish.
 He was very capable in any type of mechanics.
 He was always busy and fastidiously tidy and organized.